RonenNess/V8Extended/README.md

 All host objects imitate nodejs / browsers standard behavior as closely as possible, but not 100% of APIs are implemented.

 In addition to the JavaScript-side API, *V8.Extended* provides a host-side (C#) API to fine-tune and control some of the APIs behavior.
-For example, you can look the `fs` module to a specific folder, or modify `console` colors.
+For example, you can lock the `fs` module to a specific folder, or modify `console` colors.

 **With V8.Extended enabled, the following code would work**: